 "Computers for the Amateur Constructor," by R.H.
 Warring, was published in England in 1966, and is available from Sportshelf, P.O.
 Box 634, New Rochelle, N.Y.
 10802 (102 pages, \$6.75).

 Although the title is misleading, the book is of some interest, mainly because it is about the only one of its type.
-It tells how to build a counter, adder/subtractor, decade scaler, NAND, AND, NOR, OR, and lamp driver.
+It tells how to build a counter, adder/subtract-or, decade scaler, NAND, AND, NOR, OR, and lamp driver.
 These seem to have been designed by Mullard, and use transistors such as the OC71 and OC78 (there are substitution manuals that give the American equivalents).

 However, the book tells nothing about how to connect the basic modules together, except for a couple of simple logic circuits.

+Semiconductor Memories

-Semiconductor Memories The November 1969 EEE contains an interesting section, on pages 52-67.
-After a brief introduction and a list of 40 manufacturers, there is an article, "MOS Memories," by Leonard of TI, mainly about contentaddressable memories and read-only memories.
+The November 1969 EEE contains an interesting section, on pages 52-67.
+After a brief introduction and a list of 40 manufacturers, there is an article, "MOS Memories," by Leonard of TI, mainly about content-addressable memories and read-only memories.
 "Bipolar Memories," by Snyder of Raytheon, mainly describes the operation of a memory array, and has almost a page on LSI memory subsystems.

-An Electronic Digital Slide Rule A fascinating article with this title, by Schmid and Busch of GE Avionic Controls, appeared in The Electronic Engineer for July 1968 (pp 54-64).
-This hand-size calculator, weighing less than two pounds, measuring $5x7xl\frac{1}{3}$ inches, contains 40 standard digital ICs, 8 rotary input switches, and four Nixie tubes.
+An Electronic Digital Slide Rule

+A fascinating article with this title, by Schmid and Busch of GE Avionic Controls, appeared in The Electronic Engineer for July 1968 (pp 54-64).
+This hand-size calculator, weighing less than two pounds, measuring 5x7xl inches, contains 40 standard digital ICs, 8 rotary input switches, and four Nixie tubes.

 The EDSR is based on integration, and has three basic sections: a pulse rate generator, output integrator/timing circuit, and function selector switch.
 The switch provides the proper interconnections for add, subtract, multiply, divide, square, square root, exponential, logarithm, and sine-cosine functions.

 The EDSR has not gone into commercial production, according to one of the authors, but has been offered for licensing to outside manufacturers.
-If nobody picks up this item, the authors may be able to release the detailed schematics, However, it looks possible to figure out the construction of the EDSR from the schematics in the article.
-Copyright 1970 by Stephen B. Gray CS NEWSLETTER Vol. II, No. 5 -- February 1970 ACS NEWSLETTER Volume II, Number 6 (Serial Issue 17) May 1970 a publication of the AMATEUR COMPUTER SOCIETY THOSE UNDEFINED DEC COMPONENTS As the ACS Newsletter of July 1969 noted (page 1), one of the big problems in copying a PDP-8/L is that many of the components bear DEC numbers only.
+If nobody picks up this item, the authors may be able to release the detailed schematics.
+However, it looks possible to figure out the construction of the EDSR from the schematics in the article.

+Volume II, Number 6 (Serial Issue 17) May 1970

+THOSE UNDEFINED DEC COMPONENTS

+As the ACS Newsletter of July 1969 noted (page 1), one of the big problems in copying a PDP-8/L is that many of the components bear DEC numbers only.

 One of the DEC District Managers very kindly provided some help.